kalra19/Student_Course_Information/README.md

 # Student_Course_Information
 This POC is implementted using Python Flask and datatbase used in MongoDB.
-This POC is implemented for POST and GET tasks.
+This POC is implemented for POST and GET request.
 __________________________________________________________________________________________________________________________
 Below are the Details for POST and GET request each: